An SQL text by Erland Sommarskog, SQL Server

 DECLARE @dummy my_table_type SELECT * INTO #mytemp FROM @dummy

-Let me end this section by pointing out that sharing temp tables opens for an interesting possibility for flexibility.
+Let me end this section by pointing out that sharing temp tables opens for some flexibility.
 The callee only cares about the columns it reads or writes.
 This permits a caller to add extra columns for its own usage when it creates the temp table.
-Thus, two callers to the same callee could have different definitions of the temp table, as long as the columns accessed by the callee are defined consistently.
+Thus, two callers to the same inner procedure could have different definitions of the temp table, as long as the columns accessed by the inner procedure are defined consistently.

 Note: A more advanced way to tackle the maintenance problem is to use a pre-processor and put the definition of the temp table in an include-file.
 If you have a C compiler around, you can use the C pre-processor.
 My AbaPerls includes a pre-processor, Preppis, which we use in the system I spend most of my time with.

-Simultaneously with SQL Server 2012, Microsoft released SQL Server Data Tools, SSDT.
-This is a very versatile environments that gives you many benefits.
+SQL Server Data Tools, SSDT, is a very versatile environment that gives you many benefits.
 One benefit is that if you write a stored procedure like:

 CREATE PROCEDURE example_sp AS CREATE TABLE #temp(a int NOT NULL) SELECT a FROM #temmp

-SSDT will tell you up front of the misspelling about the temp table name, before you try to run the batch to create the procedure.
-This is certainly a very helpful feature, because a typo can be trapped early.
+SSDT will tell you up front of the misspelling about the temp table name, before you try to create the procedure.
+This is certainly a very helpful feature to have the typo trapped early.
 However, SSDT has no notion about sharing temp tables, so SSDT will also give you a warning for a procedure like SalesByStore_core, or more precisely three: one per column.
-They are only warnings, so you can proceed, but it takes a handful of such procedures to clutter up the Error List window so there is a risk that you miss other and more important issues.
+They are only warnings, so you can proceed, but it only takes a handful of such procedures to clutter up the Error List window so there is a risk that you miss other and more important issues.

 There is a way to suppress the warning: right-click the file in Solution Explorer and select Properties.
 There is a property Suppress T‑Sql Warning and here you can enter the code for the error.
 But this means that you lose the checking of all table names in the procedure; there is no means to only suppress the warning only for the shared temp table.

-All and all, if you are using SSDT, you will find an extra resistence barrier against sharing temp tables.
+All and all, if you are using SSDT, you will find this to be an extra resistance barrier against sharing temp tables.

-This method evades the maintenance problem by using a permanent table instead.
+This method evades cache-littering problem and the maintenance problem by using a permanent table instead.
 There is still a recompilation problem, though, but of a different nature.

 A process-keyed table is simply a permanent table that serves as a temp table.
 To permit processes to use the table simultaneously, the table has an extra column to identify the process.
 The simplest way to do this is the global variable @@spid (@@spid is the process id in SQL Server).
 In fact, this is so common, that these tables are often referred to as spid-keyed tables.
 Here is an outline; I will give you a more complete example later.